 P.S- I also want to mention it is TOTALLY okay if your pizza dough shape is wonky.
 It won't affect the flavor at all and adds more character.

-After that, add on the toppings!
+After that, add the toppings to the vegan pizza base!

 Best toppings for vegan pizza